Get started with generative AI and agents in Microsoft Foundry

 Deploy a model

-1. Now you’re ready to Start building.
-Select Find models (or on the Discover page, select the Models tab) to view the Microsoft Foundry model catalog.
+1. Now you’re ready to explore models.
+On the Discover page, select the Models tab to view the Microsoft Foundry model catalog.

 Microsoft Foundry provides a large collection of models from Microsoft, OpenAI, and other providers, that you can use in your AI apps and agents.